Understand data retention in Cloud Observability

 Log collection and storage

-Cloud Observability ingests logs from the logingest.lightstep.com endpoint and stores logs by timestamp in a time series database.
+Cloud Observability ingests logs from the logingest.lightstep.com endpoint (loginest.eu.lightstep.com for the EU data center) and stores logs by timestamp in a time series database.
 Cloud Observability has several features to help you use fewer resources and lower log-storage costs:

 • Hot storage - Store logs for shorter periods in a queryable format.